hoegge/documentation/getting-started/projections.md

 * * *

 You can now read the events in the result stream by issuing a read request.

+> QUESTION: So again?
+What events?
+Different versions of state?

 ### [HTTP API](#tab/tabid-read-stream-http)